-In addition to the dialogue with stakeholders described above, this year’s report has been developed with the benefit of practitioner sessions with businesses in and outside the banking industry.
+In addition to the dialogue with stakeholders described above, this year’s report has been developed with the benefit of practitioner sessions with businesses, academics and experts in and outside the banking industry.
 In particular, Triodos Bank partners with specialists from sustainable banks in the Global Alliance for Banking on Values (GABV).

-During the year Triodos Bank has also consulted with the United Nations Environment Programme finance initiative (UNEP fi), the Dutch Transparency Benchmark, The Bertelsmann’s Foundation, the International Integrated Reporting Council (IIRC), Global Reporting Initiative (GRI), the Fair Finance Guide, PricewaterhouseCoopers Accountants N.V. and a number of specialist consultants and initiatives.
-We are grateful for their contributions and insights.
+During the year Triodos Bank has also consulted with the United Nations Environment Programme finance initiative (UNEP fi), Global Reporting Initiative (GRI), the Fair Finance Guide, a number of specialist consultants and initiatives and PricewaterhouseCoopers Accountants N.V. in their role as external auditors.
+Triodos Bank is grateful for their contributions and insights.

 Triodos Bank and the Global Reporting Initiative (GRI)